Reslient by Design

 Customer Responsibilities:

-• Handle failover when an AZ is unavailable.
+• Handle failover when an AZ becomes unavailable

 Zone-Redundant Resources